 This post contains affiliate links.
 We earn a small commission if you click through and make a purchase.
 We only share brands we truly believe in.

-Why choose a sustainable sofa or couch?
+Why consider a sustainable sofa or couch?

 Who does not love a huge comfy couch that you can just fall into at the end of the day?
 I mean whoever invented the overstuffed couch is a genius.
 But when we introduced stuffing made from polyurethane foam that's packed full of toxins and chemicals like formaldehyde, neurotoxins, carcinogens, and even heavy metals, we kind of ruined it!